rafaqz/Interfaces.jl/README.md

 Now we can implement the AnimalInterface, for a Duck.

-The `@implements` macro takes three arguments.
+The `@implements` macro takes two arguments.
 1. The interface type, with a tuple of optional components in its first type parameter.
-2. The the type of the object implementing the interface
+2. The type for which the interface is implemented.
-3. Some code that defines an instance of that type that can be used in tests.

 ```julia
 using Interfaces